Gorilla Trekking Experience

 - Mgahinga Gorilla National Park

-Part of the Virunga massif, this park offers intimate treks with fewer crowds and the chance to combine gorilla trekking with golden monkey tracking.
+Smaller park within the Virunga range, offering quieter treks and the option to combine with golden monkey tracking.

 Rwanda